Championships (album)

 Championships is the fourth studio album by American rapper Meek Mill.
 It was released on November 30, 2018, by Atlantic Records and Maybach Music Group.
 The album features guest appearances from Fabolous, Anuel AA, Cardi B, Rick Ross, Jay-Z, Future, Roddy Ricch, Young Thug, Drake, Kodak Black, Ella Mai, 21 Savage, Melii, Jeremih, and PnB Rock.
 Meanwhile, production was handled by Bangladesh, Cardo, Cubeatz, C-Sick, Don Cannon, Hit-Boy, Hitmaka, Prince Chrishan, Tay Keith, and Wheezy, among others.
-The lead single from the album, "Going Bad" featuring Drake was released on January 22, 2019.
+It was supported by the singles "Dangerous" (featuring Jeremih and PnB Rock) "Going Bad" (featuring Drake), and "24/7" (featuring Ella Mai).

 Championships received positive reviews from critics and debuted atop the US Billboard 200, selling 229,000 album-equivalent units in its first week.

 Background

 On July 21, 2017, Meek Mill released his third studio album, Wins & Losses.
 On November 6, Meek Mill was sentenced to two to four years in state prison for violating parole and served five months at the State Correctional Institution – Chester in Chester, Pennsylvania.
 On April 24, 2018, Mill was released pending the outcome of the appeal to the Pennsylvania supreme court.
 The Philadelphia district attorney had petitioned Judge Brinkley for his release, citing credibility issues with the arresting officer in his initial 2008's conviction.
 Brinkley had declined and instead scheduled the case for a hearing.
 Hours after his release from prison, Michael G. Rubin, a minority owner of the Philadelphia 76ers and long-time supporter of Mill, flew Mill in by helicopter to a 76ers basketball game to perform a ceremonial bell-ringing on the court before the start of the game.
 Garnering support from other public figures such as Jay-Z and Kevin Hart, Mill stated that he would like to use his situation to "shine a light" on the criminal justice system.

 On July 6, 2018, Mill released his first new music since his release from prison with a release of his fifth extended play, titled Legends of the Summer.
 On September 28, Mill announced that he would be releasing an album "real soon, like in a matter of weeks."
 On November 8, during a conversation regarding criminal justice reform at Georgetown University, Mill announced that the album would be released in November.
 The album was reported to include songs about Mill's "experiences and issues with social justice" following his release from prison earlier in 2018.